NYCIST/macos-app-blocker/README.md

 ### Scheduled Blocking
 1. Select your app, time range, and days
+2. **Optional**: Upload your `school_days.txt` file (or use the calendar generator to create one)
+3. **Optional**: Enter IP addresses where blocking should occur
-2. Generate the full setup script
+4. Generate the full setup script
-3. Add school/work days by copying the `school_days.txt` file to `/usr/local/etc/school_days.txt`
-4. Run the script with `sudo` on your Mac
+5. Run the script with `sudo` on your Mac
+6. If you didn't upload a school days file, manually add dates to `/usr/local/etc/school_days.txt`
+7. If you didn't provide IP addresses, manually add them to `/usr/local/etc/school_ips.txt`
-5. The app will be blocked automatically on the scheduled days/times
+8. The app will be blocked automatically when all conditions are met

 ### Manual Control
 1. Select your app